Alex Mullen at the MWB office. Photo by Tate Nations.

 Anything that gives some meaning to an otherwise abstract thing is useful.
 But, in general, pictures are especially helpful because our minds tend to think that way.
 Pretty much everything in terms of the mnemonics that I do is based on some kind of visualization.
 Occasionally, I still use acronyms.
 Occasionally, I still use acrostic type sentences of phrases that have some sort of mnemonic meaning.
 But at least for me, the bulk of it is memory palace or just visualizing something in an empty space.

 I still use repetition.
 I don’t think any memory technique is perfect.
 Even if I encode something in a memory palace, I’ll still go back and review it.
 If I come back in three weeks, it’s pretty much gone.
 But if you revisit it a couple days after, maybe a week after that, a month after that, then you’ve pretty much got it in longterm memory.
 The “spaced repetition” review process is helpful, regardless, even if you’re not using mnemonics.
 Using it in combination with mnemonic memory techniques really kinda kicks it up a notch.

 A lot of people don’t really see the practical value of memorization.
-What value is this to people?
+What real value does it offer?